vishalthapa07/react-countries/readme.md

 # react-countries-details

-A simple react component that provides country information, including flags, calling codes, and postal codes.
-It makes adding international features to your app quick and easy.
+A simple react component that provides country details information, including flags, calling codes, postal codes and many more.

 ## How to use it?

-You can use the project in this way:
+You can use the package in this way:

 ### Install